codewars/docs/content/languages/cpp/authoring/index.md

     auto actual = square_every_item(items);

-    //Assertion constraint checking for container equality
-    Assert::That(actual, EqualsContainer(expected), ExtraMessage("Invalid answer for { 0, 1, 2, 3, 4 }"));
+    // Assertion constraint checking for container equality Assert::That(actual, EqualsContainer(expected), ExtraMessage("Invalid answer for { 0, 1, 2, 3, 4 }"));
   }

-  //a test case of fixed_tests suite for potential edge case It(EmptyArray) {
+  // a test case of fixed_tests suite for a potential edge case It(EmptyArray) {

     std::vector<int> empty;